liangshiweigithub/update/Vulkan-2.md

    }
    ```

-   if we prepare a place for a smaller amount of extensions, the function will return VK_INCOMPLETE.
+   if we prepare a place for a smaller amount of extensions, the function will return **VK_INCOMPLETE**.
 Each element in available_extensions contains the name of extension and its version.

 6. Enabling an instance-level Extension we need to prepare an array with the names of all extensions we want to enable and pass it to ***VkInstanceCreateInfo***.
 When create instance success, we can load instance-level functions including additional, extension-specific functions.